 - 1. Juniors may not compete both in an FEI Championship for Juniors and in an FEI Championship or Games for Seniors in the same year. - 2.
-A Junior who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for JuniorsYouth.
-The participation of a Junior in any other international Dressage Events for Seniors does not, however, affect his status as a Junior. - 3.
-Qualification Standards will be established from case to case for all FEI European Championships.
-These will be published on the FEI Website.
+A Junior who has taken part in an FEI Championship for Seniors or in Regional or Olympic Games in Grand Prix is no longer eligible to take part in any international Dressage Events for Youth.